ElijahKotyluk/ascend-events/README.md

 const eventEmitter = new EventEmitter();

 eventEmitter.on('msg', (msg: string) => console.log('msg: ', msg));

+eventEmitter.emit('msg', 'hello world');
 ```

 ### once

-Adds a listener associated to the passed key(`eventName`) that is triggered once and then removed.
+Adds a listener associated to the passed `eventName` that is triggered once and then removed.

 `params`